CSRG-Group/dcs-notes.github.io/cs139/CSS.md

 title: CSS
 math: true
 part: true
-pre: Lang1
+pre: HTML
-nex: Lang3
+nex: PHP
 ---

 # Introduction
-Stands for Cascading Style Sheets
+CSS stands for Cascading Style Sheets

 Intended to modify the appearance of HTML documents

-# location of styles
+# Placement of styles
-on an html page a style can be in 3 locations
+The code for the stylesheet can be placed in 3 possible locations.

-## in the tag (discouraged)
+## Inside respective tags
+This method is often discouraged because it causes HTML code to be very messy and if you want to change the styling, you have to go to individual HTML tags.
 `<h1 style ="color:blue"> content </h1>`

 ## In a special style tag
-in `<head>`:
+Inside the `<head>` tag:
 ``` html
 <style>
  h1 {color:blue;}
 </style>
 ```
+This method is used for certain styles.

-## in a separate file
+## In a separate file
-linked in head
+The file containing the stylesheet is then linked in the `<head>` tag.
+This method is most commonly used.
 `<link rel="stylesheet" href="styles.css">`